patriziotufarolo/BluetoothProximitySensor/Documentation.md

 **Description**

-This class inherits from *BaseThread* and handles the bluetooth connection once established.
+This class inherits from *BaseThread* and handles the Bluetooth connection once established.

 **Technical doc**

 Inherits from: *BaseThread*

-***Methods overriden:***
+***Overridden methods:***

 - *public void RunThread()*

     Manages the connected thread.
-The thread body executes a loop while the bluetooth socket is active, in which it tries to read data from Bluetooth serial.
+The thread body executes a loop while the Bluetooth socket is active, in which it tries to read data from Bluetooth serial.
 If it receives some data sent by the Python script running on the Raspberry PI, it sends a notification to the device, playing a sound, powering on the notification light and showing an alert on the device.

 ***Declared methods:***

 - *public void Cancel()*

-    Stops the thread body execution, closes the bluetooth socket and let the thread die.
+    Stops the thread body execution, closes the Bluetooth socket and let the thread die.

 ##### Screenshots